vitakili/payload-plugins/test-app/TEST_DOCUMENTATION.md

 1. **Proper JSX Compilation**
    - Changed `src/providers/index.ts` → `src/providers/index.tsx`
-   - TypeScript now correctly compiles to `.jsx` format
+   - TypeScript now correctly compiles to `.js` format

 2. **Client Component Context Preserved**
    - `'use client'` directive properly preserved in re-exports
    - Client components marked with `'use client'` at all levels

 3. **Module Resolution Fixed**
-   - `.jsx` extensions used for compiled components
+   - `.js` extensions used for compiled components
    - `.js` extensions used for utilities and logic
    - Consistent naming across the build